-Every contractor in the UK, no matter what industry you are in, needs to consider the effects of IR35 on their business.
-Contractors who fall under the IR35 legislation rules will be subject to what is known as schedule E taxation, but can still claim certain expenses including a 5% allowance to claim for intermediary expenses, and in addition it is also possible to still claim for pension payments, business travel expenses, accommodation and food when working away from home, benefits in kind such as permanent health insurance (PHI) and professional indemnity insurance cover.
+Every contractor in the UK, no matter what industry you work in, needs to consider the effects of IR35 on their business.
+Contractors who fall under the IR35 legislation rules will be subject to what is known as schedule E taxation but can still claim certain expenses.

 How can I check if I fall under IR35?

 First of all, you need to ascertain if you are classed as self-employed or employed under HMRC rules.
 The guidelines from HMRC are quite unclear and there are no specifics laid out, so it is important that you seek advice from an expert in the area, such as a tax adviser, if you are unsure.
 To avoid being caught by the IR35 rules, it is essential that your contract with your end-client is ‘IR35 friendly’.